Report: Railroads cut costs, prioritize speed and efficiency over safety

 "The detector told the help desk, you got a problem here.
 And the help desk told the crew, continue on.
 And then minutes later, the train derailed and dumped molten wax onto what is normally a very busy street.
 Fortunately, no one was on the street at the time."

-Schwartz notes that this policy is in line with PCR principles.
-According to the report, the rail administration has stated it does not have sufficient evidence to suggest that longer trains pose a unique or particular risk.
+Schwartz notes that this policy is in line with PSR principles.
+According to the report, the FRA has stated it does not have sufficient evidence to suggest that longer trains pose a unique or particular risk.

 A Martínez conducted the interview with Dan Schwartz.
 Mohamad ElBardicy and Shelby Hawkins edited and produced the audio version.
 Majd Al-Waheidi edited it for digital. contributed to this story